View of an exam room at SHS

 How do I prevent STIs or unwanted pregnancy?

 SHS provides free internal and external condoms throughout Laurel Hall.
-Outside of the month of April, STI services are offered year-round at the primary care and women’s health clinic as part of the wellbeing fee.
+Outside of the month of April, STI services are offered year-round through SHS as part of the wellbeing fee.

 “You can purchase emergency contraception at our dispensary at a significantly lower cost than the local pharmacies,” said Reid.
-“We also offer HIV PrEP treatment options for those who are risk.
-The women’s health clinic also offers routine yearly exams, pap smears and contraceptive options like IUDs and the Nexplanon implant.”
+“We also offer HIV PrEP treatment options for those who are at risk.
+Our Sexual and Reproductive Health Services department also offers routine yearly exams, pap smears and contraceptive options like IUDs and the Nexplanon implant.”

 What if I’m still unsure about testing?